 If you need to receive information in a different format, just let us know and we can organise this for you.
 Email firstname.lastname@example.org.

 The regulations and the Freedom of Information Act do not give people access to their own personal data (information about themselves).
-Individuals have a right to information held about them under the Data Protection Act.
-See Data Protection Act - request personal information.
+Individuals have a right to access information held about them under the General Data Protection Regulation (GDPR).
+See Request access to personal information (Subject Access Request).

 Find out more about The Freedom of Information Act on gov.uk